The 2016 BCGS Walter Draycott free Library Week will start July 17th with our annual Open House and continue Monday through Saturday that week.

 Our thanks to HomeLife Select Realty which is allowing us extra parking spots for Library Week.
 Look for parking spots numbered 211 and 212.
 A library volunteer will give you a pass to place on your dashboard.

-This year geographic areas covered included the following, but ask us about any other areas of interest.
+This year geographic areas covered are listed above, but ask us about any other areas of interest.

-There will also be help available on using Ancestry Library, the Genealogical Research Library and the American Ancestors on-line databases available at the Library, as is Geni.com, and the BCGS website and on using Facebook for Genealogy.
+There will also be help available on using Ancestry Library, Find My Past, or the American Ancestors on-line databases available at the Library.

 BCGS Library catalogues are on-line and can be searched ahead of time.